 After three attempts (i.e., 3 years after the notice of non-compliance) the individual loses the eligibility to take the PACCC PA Cert Exam.

 In exceptional circumstances, PACCC has the discretion to waive the requirement for re-certification.

 Reinstatement of Certification Designation

-	Once the privilege to use the CCPA certification designation has been reinstated, a new 5-year CPD cycle will be assigned with the usual CPD requirements as outlined in the PACCC CPD Policy.
+Once the privilege to use the CCPA certification designation has been reinstated, a new 5-year CPD cycle will be assigned with the usual MOC requirements as outlined in the PACCC MOC Policy.